-Whether it’s on Google, Facebook, your Yellow listing or your own website, positive customer reviews can work wonders for your business.
+Whether it’s on Google, Facebook, your Yellow Pages listing or your own website, positive customer reviews can work wonders for your business.

 Rather than sitting back and hoping your customers will leave a glowing five stars, there are a few ways you can proactively reach out and increase your review numbers.
 We share our top tips on requesting feedback from your customers, as well as advice on how to respond to the reviews you already have.

 Reviews are an essential part of promoting your business online.
 Insights from the ACCC found that almost three-quarters of all Australians read online reviews before making a purchase.
 When these reviews are positive, they can go a long way to convincing a customer to shop with you.
 However, data from BrightLocal reveals that one negative review can drive away 40% of total customers.

 As well as convincing customers to shop with your business, reviews help you rank well on Google’s search engine results pages (SERPS).

 Companies with more reviews increase their likelihood of showing up in the top three positions on Google Search, while those without any reviews will appear lower in search results.
 With the numbers showing that over 25% of people click the first search result, ranking high can have a huge impact on both the online and foot traffic you get for your business.

 How to ask customers to leave online reviews.

 Create a short URL for customers to write reviews on your website or online business listing.

 This makes it easier for customers to find you on the platform.
 With a Google My Business listing, simply sign in to Google My Business, click ‘Home’, then select the ‘Get more reviews’ card.
 You’ll receive a short shareable URL that you can then send directly to customers, which makes it easier for them to leave a review.